 They’re annoyed.
 They put so much effort into curating different pieces, only to have something feel “off” — but they’re not sure what.

-Many times they have a lot of GOOD THINGS working well for them, but there are one or two gallery wall sins that are plaguing their finished product.
+Many times they have a lot of GOOD THINGS working well for them, but there are one or two tweaks they could make to feel that their finished product is exactly what they were going for.

 Problem #1: Your artwork is hung too close together.